 Yet another plant whose name lets you know that you should stay well away, the death cap (Amanita phalloides) is one of the world’s most infamous mushrooms.
 Okay, well, technically, mushrooms are fungi—not plants—but the severe danger of this mushroom (and a few others) warrants their inclusion on our list of poisonous herbs, berries, and leaves.

-The problem with the death cap, which is a small white mushroom, is that it’s easily mistaken for other edible mushroom species like Caesar’s mushrooms and straw mushrooms.
+The problem with the death cap, which is a small white mushroom, is that it’s easily mistaken for other edible types of mushrooms like Caesar’s mushrooms and straw mushrooms.

 Unlike these other fungi, however, the death cap contains amatoxins, which can fatally damage the liver.
 In fact, just a small bite of this mushroom could be deadly and the toxin in the fungi persists, even when cooked.